 15 Oct TOP 10 TIPS FOR CHOOSING THE RIGHT RETIREMENT VILLAGE

-Choosing the Right Retirement Village is not difficult at all.
-Its Your Life (This website is a resource for prospective retirement village residents and their families) provided some tips that will help you choose the Right Retirement Village.
+Choosing the right retirement village is not difficult at all.
+It’s Your Life (a resource for prospective retirement village residents and their families) provides some tips that will help you choose the right retirement village.

-Once you have chosen the Right Retirement Village, you may now need the services of Senior Movers to help you get started with the preparation and moving.
-We promise you won’t lift a finger!
+Once you have chosen the right retirement village, you may now need the services of a property downsizing specialist to help you get started with the preparation and moving.
+As for Papillon Styling and Renovations, we promise you won’t lift a finger!
 We understand that this time in life is meant to be the most carefree.
 Not spending it worrying about all the details of transitioning into your new home.
-We’re here to help and take care of your home, your memories, your move and all of the project coordination – it won’t be too much.
-Whether you are moving to a smaller home, retirement village or to a loved one’s home, we can help.
-Our caring specialists use their expert knowledge to take care of all of those stressful moments that come along with moving.